-Now you are ready to run your test.
-Each test instance can be run multiple times.
+Run your Test Instances from the Instances tab.
+Each Test Instance can be run multiple times.
 You can view the results of previous runs by clicking on an instance’s name in the grid.
 The status displayed on the Test Set grid will be the status of the last run of each instance.

 Run Scripted Manual Tests